Baja California Real Estate Is A Hot Ticket for Celebrities

 Make sure you work with a knowledgeable agent who understands how the process works.

 There are many luxurious homes to choose from in Baja, but one of the hottest areas to buy in is East Cape.
-This area is newly developed and homes in the area are selling fast.
+This area is newly developed and homes for sale on the East Cape in Baja are selling fast.
 If you want to get in on ground-floor pricing, now’s the time.

 High-end homes should offer more than just panoramic views of the sea.
 You want a home that has it all – stunning views, luxury comforts, beautiful design and access to on-site amenities.
 Amenities are a big part of the package, so tour different places, eat at their restaurants, and walk their beaches.